 Her fur is still growing back, so it'll be a while before she looks completely normal, as she had licked off nearly all her fur over the many months of failing medical treatments, poor thing.

 Also, the owner couldn't believe that such simple changes could make any difference, so she was a bit slow to get onto 100% raw food!

 Her cat was relying on the Pet Plus for the first few weeks as she was still receiving processed food.
 As soon as the owner saw the improvements in her cat after 3 weeks of adding the Pet Plus for Cats to the processed food, she changed her onto raw food with the Pet Plus.

 Prevention Of Disease

-Wouldn't it be better to feed raw food and Pet Plus from the start and prevent these horrible ailments?
+Wouldn't it be better to feed raw food and Pet Plus from the start and prevent these horrible ailments and food allergies?
 Just do it!!
 You know it makes sense!